Chick tract: Anti-Islam

 Islam is also regularly targeted by Chick tracts, and more than ten tracts have been published on the subject.
 The most notable of these is Allah Had No Son, first published in 1994.
-In this tract, a Muslim is converted to Christianity when he is told that Allah has origins as a pagan moon god.
-Camels in the Tent claims that Muslim immigration will lead to the establishment of Sharia law in the United States and the forceful conversion of non-Muslims to Islam.
+In this tract, a Muslim is converted to Christianity when he is told that Allah is a pagan moon god.
+The tract Camels in the Tent claims that Muslim immigration will lead to the establishment of Sharia law in the United States and the forceful conversion of non-Muslims to Islam.
+Islam is portrayed in the tracts as a false religion created by the Roman Catholic church, which is under the influence of Satan.

 Chick tracts' depiction of Islam has been frequently criticized.
 In December 2008, a Singaporean couple was charged with sedition for distributing the Chick tracts The Little Bride and Who Is Allah?.
 The tracts were said to "promote feelings of ill-will and hostility between Christians and Muslims in Singapore".
 The Chick Publications website has consequently been blocked in Singapore.

-In 2014, the Chick tract Unforgiven was distributed by Bible Baptist Church in Garden City, Roanoke, Virginia, and drew outrage from the area's Muslim community.
-The tract tells the story of an African-American man who, while in prison, is coerced into joining the Islamic faith and changes his name to Muhammad.
-Upon his release he threatens his Christian grandmother.
+In 2014, the Chick tract Unforgiven was distributed by Bible Baptist Church in Garden City, Roanoke, Virginia, drawing outrage from the area's Muslim community.
 Hussain Al-Shiblawi, a local man interviewed by WDBJ-TV, explained that while the pamphlets he received from the church every Sunday were usually inspirational, this tract upset him: "It basically indicated that the people are violent, the religion itself is violent, and the facts in here are not true."
 Bible Baptist Church said that they did not write the tract and simply distributed it.